M-o-a-T/moat-kv/docs/source/tutorial.rst

 Let's say that we'd like to create a "write-only" data storage::

-   one $ dkv acl set writeonly -a "xc" wom '#' one $ dkv data set -ev 42 wom foo bar one $ dkv data set -ev 43 wom foo bar
+   one $ distkv client -a "_test name=root" acl set writeonly -a xc 'wom.#' one $ distkv client -a "_test name=root" auth user set param joe acl writeonly one $ dkv data set -ev 42 wom.foo.bar one $ dkv data set -ev 43 wom.foo.bar
    ServerError: (<AclEntry:[None, 'acl', 'writeonly', 'wom', '#']@<NodeEvent:<Node: test1 @10> @4 1> ='cx'>, 'w')
-   one $ dkv data get wom foo
+   one $ dkv data get wom.foo
    ServerError: (<AclEntry:[None, 'acl', 'writeonly', 'wom', '#']@<NodeEvent:<Node: test1 @10> @4 1> ='cx'>, 'r')
    one $

-As you can see, this allows the user to write to arbitrary values, but Joe cannot change anything, nor can he read the values which he wrote.
+As you can see, this allows the user to write to arbitrary values to the "wom" tree, but Joe cannot change anything – nor can he read the values which he wrote.

 Note that we also created a "root" user who doesn't have ACL restrictions.
 If we had not, we'd now be locked out of our DistKV storage because "no